-Introductory courses in statistical methods and their use in gathering and interpreting quantitative data upon which to base decisions under conditions of uncertainty.
-The first semester covers probability, sampling, inference, simple correlation, and regression.
-The second semester includes variance and time-series analysis, non-parametric statistics, statistical forecasting, decision-making, and quality control.
-(Fall only for BUS 301 and spring only for BUS 302).
+An introductory course in statistical methods and their use in gathering and interpreting quantitative data upon which to base decisions under conditions of uncertainty.
+First semester covers probability, sampling, inference, simple correlation, and regression.
+Second semester includes variance and time-series analysis, non-parametric statistics, statistical forecasting, decision-making, and quality control.
+(Same as MAT 302) (Spring only)